-While an impressive fence does provide a welcome sense of privacy, even the nicest ones can have the unfortunate effect of shouting “keep out”.
-Tall, thick, and dense evergreen shrubs, on the other hand, provide that sense of solitude but do so with a style, grace, and a gentle, leafy whisper rather than a shout.
+An impressive fence does provide a welcome sense of privacy.
+Although even the nicest ones can have the unfortunate effect of shouting "keep out".
+Tall, thick, and dense evergreen shrubs, on the other hand, provide that sense of solitude.
+With also a sense of style, grace, and a gentle, leafy whisper rather than a shout.

 Tips for Planting a Privacy Hedge

-Some HOAs and communities have height restrictions for hedges, so it’s always a good idea to check with your HOA and/or city for guidelines.
+- Some HOAs and communities have height restrictions for hedges.
+Therefore, it's always a good idea to check with your HOA and/or city for guidelines.

-Plant shrubs a bit closer for a hedge than you would for a single specimen but be careful not to crowd.
+- Plant shrubs closer for a hedge than you would for a single specimen but be careful not to crowd.
 Ask your local garden center for advice regarding your specific plant.

-Plant an extra few shrubs elsewhere on the property so that if something goes wrong with the hedge, you have a replacement that’s the same size and type.
+- Plant an extra few shrubs elsewhere on the property.
+If something goes wrong with the hedge, you have a replacement that's the same size and type.

 One of the most popular and effective shrubs for screening or tall hedge use.
 Perfect for a formal, shaped hedge or a tall screen of naturally narrow trees (above).
 This narrow, pyramidal evergreen has dense foliage that holds its color throughout winter.
 Thrives in the heat and humidity of the south, and tolerates dry spells when established.
 Full sun.
 15' tall, 4' wide.
 Zones 4-8.

-A handsome upright shrub for creating hedges, thanks to the glossy foliage and a refined look on a dense, vase-shaped with a layered appearance.
+A handsome upright shrub for creating hedges.
+This is thanks to the glossy foliage and a refined look on a dense, vase-shaped with a layered appearance.
 Stalks of fragrant white flowers appear in spring.
 Hardier than dwarf English laurel.Partial shade to partial sun.
 Up to 10' tall and wide.
 Zones 6-9.